 Another effective strategy for bridging the gap between professional and amateur business management is to use automation and AI-driven tools to support decision-making.

 These tools can help amateur managers make more informed decisions and work more efficiently, while also freeing up professional managers to focus on higher-level tasks.

-Here are some ways that professional managers can use automation and AI-driven tools to support decision-making:
+Here are some ways that professional managers can use automation and AI tools

 Utilize systems for tracking progress, goals & performance